 Join our community with our FREE weekly newsletter

-Taylor Moss got her break winning the Urban Country Music Festival talent quest in 2012 and released her debut single Stuck In My Head that same year.
+After moving to Noosa QLD, Taylor Moss got her break winning the Urban Country Music Festival talent quest in 2012 and released her debut single Stuck In My Head that same year.
 She was later named a finalist in the 2015 Toyota Star Maker competition at the Tamworth Country Music Festival.
 Supports with Jimmy Barnes followed along with further shows at Tamworth and Gympie Music Muster.
-Taylor has also been travelling to Nashville since she was 18.
+Moss has also been travelling to Nashville since she was 18.

 She has gone from strength to strength, securing over 2 million combined streams over the last year and receiving rave reviews for her live shows.
 Her signature song Ain’t No Girly Girl recently ticked over 2.5 million Spotify streams.
 Her recent singles, Get It Girl, What Am I Gonna Do? and Both reached the top ten on the Countrytown Hot 50 Country Airplay Chart, with Get It Girl reaching #1, What Am I Gonna Do? peaking at #6 and Both #3.

 Born on a working deer farm in the Adelaide Hills, before living in Melbourne for most of her life, Courtney Keil recently moved to the Central Coast, NSW.
 She graduated from CMAA Academy of Country Music in 2016 and was vocally trained by Lyn Bowtell and Renee Grant-Williams.